The Story Continues

 "I am called Ezra," he said.
 "What is your name please?"

-The sergeant stared into his eyes; docile, gelatinous orbs with a deep intelligence and the purity of a child's internal life before the woundedness of humanity had breached the depths of his soul.
+The sergeant stared into his eyes...luminous-gray orbs, with a deep intelligence and the purity of a child's internal life before the woundedness of humanity had breached the depths of his soul.
 Whatever malevolent images she harbored for the alien intruder vanished in the presence of the gentle creature standing before her.

 Marty sidled over to them, placed his hand over the muzzle of the gun and pressed it downward.
 "Right now, Kate, the only danger is you," he said quietly.

 "I'm the least of your worries," replied the sergeant.
-"Right now there's a tsunami of trouble headed this way."
+"Right now there's a tidal wave of it headed this way."
 Holstering her weapon, she told them what was taking place throughout the campus.

 "They aren't scientists or diplomats, Ma'am.
 The ones on point will be military or SWAT, armed to the teeth and scared of whatever their fears of the unknown can conjure.
-Ezra's covert visit threatens an invasion of some kind.
-My guess is they'll react with the same response SEAL Team Six carried out when they hunted down Bin Laden.
-You need to get away from Princeton and fast," she said, motioning toward the elevators.
+Ezra's covert presence threatens an invasion of some kind.
+My guess is they'll react with the same tactics SEAL Team Six used when they took out Bin Laden.
+You need to get away from Princeton, and fast," she said, motioning toward the elevators.

-Startled, she looked at the alien, then smiled and nodded, knowing intuitively that what they had planned and the why of it was more than she needed to know.
-She also sensed in that singular moment of time, achievement of their goal was more than vital.
-It was profoundly irreplaceable.
+Startled, she looked again into the alien's trustful eyes.
+Kate smiled and nodded, sensing intuitively that what they had planned and the why of it was somehow more than she needed to know.
+Yet she was certain in that singular moment of time, achievement of their goal was more than vital.
+It was profoundly inescapable.

 "That elevator alarm will sound pretty quick," warned Kate.
 "When it does you've got about two minutes.
 It won't take 'em long to climb four flights."